developit/microbundle/README.md

 ### `microbundle` / `microbundle build`

-Unless overridden via command line, microbundle uses the `source` property in your `package.json` to locate the input file, and the `main` property for the output.
+Unless overridden via the command line, microbundle uses the `source` property in your `package.json` to locate the input file, and the `main` property for the output.

 For UMD builds, microbundle will use a snake case version of the `name` field in your `package.json` as export name.
 This can be overridden either by providing an `amdName` key in your `package.json` or via the `--name` flag in the cli.

 ### `microbundle watch`

-Just like `microbundle build`, but watches your source files and rebuilds on any change.
+Acts just like `microbundle build`, but watches your source files and rebuilds on any change.

-### Using with typescript
+### Using with TypeScript

-Just point to a `.ts` file as input using either the cli or the `source` key in your `package.json` and you’re done.
+Just point the input to a `.ts` file through either the cli or the `source` key in your `package.json` and you’re done.

 ### Specifying builds in `package.json`